pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

     ```
     Note the IP address of the broker.

-1. Create a service broker on PCF dev and enable access to its service offering
+1. Create a service broker on PCF dev and enable access to its service offering.
+You will need the broker's credentials set in the deployment manifest and the IP of the broker VM.

     ```
     cf create-service-broker kafka-broker broker password http://<REPLACE_WITH_BROKER_IP>:8080